ircanywhere/ircanywhere.github.io/docs/source/server/app.rst

    :returns: void

+.. js:function:: Application.cleanCollections()

+   Clean `channelUsers` and `events` collection if needed.
+Usually when someone has installed 0.1-beta before installing this version and has incompatible data lingering around.

+   :returns: void

 .. js:function:: Application.setupOplog()

    This method initiates the oplog tailing query which will look for any incoming changes on the database.